 To gain a better understanding of the pandemic's impact on businesses around the world, we conducted a series of interviews with Google's Global Business Solutions Payments partners.
-In this article, we've summarized some of these insights and details to help your business respond, rebuild and start reimagining in the months ahead.
+In this article, we've summarised some of these insights and details to help your business respond, rebuild and start reimagining in the months ahead.

 Subscriptions are more popular - 20% of brands offering subscriptions are seeing subscription growth rates accelerate beyond pre-Covid-19 predictions.
 Why is this?
 Convenience may be a key factor, as consumers are prompted to sign up for recipe boxes, pet food boxes, video streaming subscriptions etc.